Shame Therapy & Guilt Therapy

 You might notice:

-Your mind may understand that you are not actually doing something wrong, but your body may still react as if something dangerous has happened.
+Your mind/logical thinking brain may understand that you are not actually doing something wrong, but your body may still react as if something dangerous has happened.

 Shame might show up as overworking, over-caretaking, or perfectionism.
 It can also lead to shutdown, exhaustion, or a feeling of being stuck.

-Shame itself is not what drives these patterns.
-It is the protective parts around shame that lead to overworking, over-caretaking, perfectionism, or shutdown.
+Shame itself is not what continues to drive these patterns.
+It is our protective parts around shame that lead to overworking, over-caretaking, perfectionism, or shutdown.

-From an Internal Family Systems lens, they are parts of you that developed to prevent rejection, preserve belonging, and maintain relational safety.
+From an Internal Family Systems lens, they are parts (perfectionist, people pleasing, overachieving, and overworking, etc) of you that developed to prevent rejection, preserve belonging, and maintain relational safety.

 Shame Therapy is not about convincing you that you “shouldn’t feel this way,” and it is not about forcing you to reject your family, culture, or values.